-Very often there is the common misconception that to be assertive, one has to say ‘No’ to other people’s requests.
+Assertiveness is usually there as a common misconception among people who think that they must always say “no” to other people’s demands.
 But is that true?
 What exactly does being assertive mean in our daily work life?
 We’ve interviewed Alessandra Patti to better understand the concept and its importance in teamwork.
 Read on to find out more!

 Finding your way… and your why